 - 1 tsp garlic powder

-Melt butter in a large pot.
-Add the the onion, carrot, celery, potatoes, and squash and cook for 5 minutes, or until the onion is translucent and the veggies are lightly browned.
+Heat olive oil in a large pot.
+Add the the onion, carrot, celery, cauliflower, and squash and cook for 5 minutes, or until the onion is translucent and the veggies are lightly browned.

 Add the vegetable stock or chicken stock and make sure it covers the vegetables.
 (Add more water if needed.)
 Bring to a boil.
 Reduce heat to low, cover pot, and simmer 40 minutes, or until all vegetables are tender.

 Use an immersion blender to puree the soup.
 Add a little more stock if the soup is too thick.
 Stir in cumin, cinnamon and garlic powder, adding salt and pepper to taste.
-I sprinkle a few of the spices on top with a crack of pepper and sprig of thyme just to make it pretty!
+I sprinkle a few of the spices on top with a crack of pepper, drizzle of evoo, and sprig of thyme just to make it pretty!